 Digital Protection Glasses

-Digital protection glasses provide a shielding effect against harmful blue light emitted by digital devices.
+Digital protection glasses help reduce your exposure to the Harmful Blue Light emitted by digital devices.
 43% of adults work in a job that requires prolonged use of a computer or tablet.
 What most people don’t realize is that digital eyestrain is a medical issue with serious symptoms such as blurry vision, difficulty focusing, dry and irritated eyes, headaches, and even neck and back pain.
-A pair of glasses with KODAK BlueReflect lenses filter and reflect a portion of the blue light emitted by your digital devices, which can abate and even prevent these symptoms from occurring.
-Even if you do not require prescription correction, these glasses are still beneficial for anyone who works in an office setting or uses digital devices throughout the day.
+A pair of glasses with BlueReflect lenses filter and reflect a portion of the Harmful Blue Light emitted by your digital devices, abating these symptoms from occurring.
+Even if you don’t need prescription correction, these glasses are still beneficial for anyone who works in an office setting or uses digital devices throughout the day.